Epictetzu/GCodePosts/README.md

 # GCodePosts

-Just an easy way to move these downstairs to the cnc laptop.
+Just an easy way to move these downstairs to the cnc controller laptop.